 34 Low Caste India Villagers Killed

-Though no one claimed responsibility for Saturday’s massacre, an intelligence official speaking on condition of anonymity said the killers announced that they acted in retaliation for the killing of 11 upper-caste villagers on Sunday.
+Though no one claimed responsibility for the massacre, eyewitnesses said the killers announced they were acting in retaliation for the killing of 11 upper caste villagers on Sunday.

-Authorities rushed around 400 policemen to patrol Miapur.
-Angry villagers refused to allow district officials to take away the bodies of the victims, saying they wanted Rabri Devi, the chief minister of Bihar and a Yadav, to come to Miapur.
+Authorities have since rushed about 400 police to Miapur.
+Angry villagers refused to allow district officials to take away the bodies of the victims, saying they wanted Rabri Devi, the chief minister of Bihar, to come to Miapur.

-Police chief Jacob said his men had sealed the borders of Aurangabad district, where Miapur is located, and were conducting raids to arrest the killers.
+The state’s police chief said his men had sealed the borders of the district and were searching for the attackers.

-Miapur is barely 6 miles from Senari village, where 34 upper caste villagers were killed by the Maoist Communist Center last year.
+Miapur, a village accessible only by foot, is 5 miles from Senari village, where 34 upper caste villagers were killed by the Maoist Communist Center last year.